rh24/rh24.github.io/_posts/2018-04-07-spend-it-here_rails_app.markdown

 Up until now I've built a CLI gem that scrapes CoinMarketCap.com and a logging app in Sinatra designed to track cryptocurrency trades.
 For my Rails app, I wanted to follow this theme of cryptocurrency but focus on my favorite aspect of the scene: adoption.

 I get very excited envisioning a future in which there exists a self-sustaining ecosystem of businesses, individuals, and communities that exchange the value of their goods and services entirely in cryptocurrency.
-Seeing as how adoption is stil in its infancy, as are many of the projects in cryptocurrency space, I wanted to develop an easy way for users to find out where they can spend their coins/tokens.
+Seeing as how adoption is stil in its infancy, as are many of the projects in the cryptocurrency space, I wanted to develop an easy way for users to find out where they can spend their coins/tokens.

 There  are undeniable deterrents for consumers to spend in cryptocurrency.
 For example, the U.S. government views crypto as an asset, thus, leaving consumers liable to a capital gains tax at time of transaction/sale.
-Additionally, crypto, currently, is wildly volatile, which can make it impractical for both businesses to accept it and for users to spend it).
+Additionally, crypto, currently, is wildly volatile, which can make it impractical for both businesses to accept it and for users to spend it.

 Yet, there are the brave few who do it anway!